-What is Foreclosure?
+What Is Foreclosure?

-Today, numerous state laws and regulations govern foreclosure to protect both the mortgagor and the holder of the mortgage from unfairness and fraud.
-In the United States, although states have their own variations, the basic premises of foreclosure law remain the same.
+Today, numerous state laws and regulations govern foreclosure to protect homebuyers from unfairness, scams, and fraud.
+In the US, although states have their own variations, the basic premises of how it works remain the same.
 For a basic introduction, download FindLaw's Guide to Foreclosure [pdf].

 Types of Foreclosure

 The mortgage holder can usually initiate foreclosure any time after a default on the mortgage.
 In pre-foreclosure, the lender will typically issue a notice of default to the borrower.
 The borrower's credit report and credit score may be affected absent timely repayment.

 In the United States, there are several types of foreclosure that affect homeownership.
 Two are widely used, with the rest being possibilities only in a few states.

 The most important type of foreclosure is foreclosure by judicial sale.
 This is available in every state and is the required method in many.
 It involves the sale of the mortgaged property under the supervision of a court.
 The proceeds go in order to: